 The Forrester Wave: B2C and B2B Commerce Suites report named Adobe a market leader.
 One of the key points is that Magento’s PWA studio is designed to reduce the cost and challenges for merchants to embrace Progressive Web App experiences.

-Adobe has released the new version of PWA Studio for Magento Commerce and Magento Open Source to align with Magento 2.4.
+Adobe has released the new version of PWA Studio for Adobe Commerce (magento Commerce) and Magento Open Source to align with Magento 2.4.
 This introduced a new Venia Storefront experience generated using Page Builder content types as well as a complete cart and checkout workflow that will speed up implementations.
 Adobe has also launched an extensibility platform that makes it easier to customize and enhance PWA Studio capabilities, both by custom development and Magento Marketplace applications.

 With Magento PWA being embraced extensively by merchants, partners, and developers, Adobe is investing more to make the functionality quicker, simpler, and more cost-effective for launching PWA storefronts, as well as to expand support for headless commerce.

 With Adobe Experience Manager-powered storefronts, Venia UI components can now be leveraged to enable customized buying journeys for consumers, while GraphQL APS will empower merchants to create consumer experiences using their preferred front-end development tool across digital touchpoints.

 By leveraging Adobe’s hybrid headless commerce options, you can provide seamless digital experiences to your customers tailored to their specific interests.
 The PWA Venia store offers greater offline support and push notifications.
 Developing and deploying PWA on the cloud will also be faster and seamless.
 For merchants and retailers, this will imply better website performance and an improvement in conversion rates by up to 50%.

 Is Headless Commerce right for your Business?